-After you register your domain name and build your online presence, it’s important for you to understand how to protect it.
+After you register your domain name and build your online presence, it is important for you to understand how to protect it.

-Your domain name from Public Interest Registry also has value-both in monetary terms and in terms of the message you send by having an online identity.
-Chances are you wouldn’t give away your domain name to a group or an individual who promotes products and services that are counter to your mission, nor are you likely to sell your .ORG domain name to businesses that sell products or services you deem inappropriate.
-We wants to help make sure your domain name doesn’t inadvertently fall into the wrong hands.
+Your domain name from Public Interest Registry also has value-both in monetary terms and in terms of the message you spend by having an online identity.
+You would not give away your domain name to a group or an individual who promotes products and services that are counter to your mission, nor are you likely to sell your .org domain name to businesses that sell products or services you deem inappropriate.
+Public Interest Registry wants to help make sure your domain name does not inadvertently fall into the wrong hands.

 Your domain name is a valued and trusted resource.
 And the more well-traveled your site, the more attractive you domain name becomes.
-Public Interest Registry is taking steps to protect domain name holders from this kind of domain trading.
-We believe the best way to protect your domain name is to take proactive and preventive measures.
+Public Interest Registry believes the best way to protect your domain name is to take proactive and preventive measures.

 See these 6 simple steps to protect your domain name today:

 - Verify and update administrative contact information regularly

 - Check that email contact information is valid

 - Register your domain name for maximum period of time

 - Request a lock on your domain name (where available)